alexbriannaughton/chore-chart-app/README.md

 - Users will receive an email when the chore chart rotates
 - Animated wheel for chart
 - messageboard on a family's wheel page
+- click to describe particular chore in more detail. will need a description attribute for tasks.

 ## DB Schema
 ### ChoreChart